Pitfalls and Outlooks in Using COMET: Problems

 \subsection{Empty hypothesis \problemtypedata}

-An empty translation (string of length 0) gets penalized heavily by string-based metrics because an empty string has zero surface overlap with the reference.
+An empty translation (a string of length 0) gets penalized heavily by string-based metrics because an empty string has zero surface overlap with the reference.
 However, neural metrics provide no such guarantee.
 We show that COMET assigns a positive instance-level score even if the hypothesis is an empty string as corroborated by \citet{lo-etal-2023-metric}.
-Problematically, this score can even occasionally be higher than the score for a genuine system translation.
+Problematically, this score can even occasionally be higher than that of a genuine system translation.

 In \Cref{tab:empty}, we list COMET scores for system Online-A's hypotheses at WMT23 and a file full of empty lines.
-Furthermore, we compare them with completely incorrect translations to explicate the score magnitude in two ways.
-1) \textit{Random sent.}: we shuffle at the sentence level WMT22's reference files in the respective translation directions.
+Furthermore, we compare them with completely incorrect translations to explicate the score magnitude in two ways: \begin{itemize} \item \textit{Random hypothesis:} we shuffle WMT22's reference files at the sentence level in the respective translation directions.
 This provides us with high-quality human-written sentences.
-We sub-sample or over-sample if the number of lines in WMT22 is larger or smaller than the WMT23 size.
-2) \textit{Random sent. w/ words shuffled}: we further shuffle the words at each line in the sentence-shuffled files, generating nonsensical sentences.
+We sub-sample or over-sample if the number of lines in WMT22 is larger or smaller than the WMT23 size. \item \textit{Random hypothesis (shuffled words):} we further shuffle the words at each line in the sentence-shuffled files, generating nonsensical sentences. \end{itemize}

 Sentence-shuffled hypotheses can be seen as fluent but extremely inadequate sentences whereas word-shuffled sentences are neither fluent nor adequate.

 We observe that sentence-shuffled hypotheses attain comparable scores to empty ones, but word-shuffled hypotheses have the lowest scores across the majority of the translation directions.
 Empty and shuffled hypotheses, despite having much lower COMET than the valid translations, would not be assigned zero scores by COMET$^\mathrm{DA}_\mathrm{22}$ or COMET$^\mathrm{kiwiDA}_\mathrm{22}$, showing that COMET is more lenient than string overlap-based metrics in penalizing such irregularities.